-The summer’s over, and the bulk of the tourists have headed home, bracing themselves for cooler weather.
-Turkey’s coastal towns have emptied, but for many, the slightly cooler weather (and that’s 20 - 25 degrees in most southern destinations) and the thinned-out crowds make Turkey the ideal Autumn destination.
+When summer ends, the bulk of the tourists head home, bracing themselves for cooler weather.
+Turkey’s coastal towns empty, but for many, the slightly cooler weather (and that’s 20 - 25 degrees in most southern destinations) and the thinned-out crowds make Turkey the ideal Autumn destination.

 A lack of tourists means an unhurried vibe, and plenty of opportunities to really get to know the area and its people.
 It can also mean cheaper prices and better service, as restaurants and cafes aren’t bursting at the seams.
 Here are a few picturesque villages where you’ll really feel like you have the place to yourself.

 This pretty Aegean coast resort is located amongst the ruins of an ancient civilisation.
 Officially called Behramkale, the town an hour’s drive from Troy is known by most by its ancient name.

 The town is pretty, with a number of stone houses serving as boutique hotels and charming restaurants lining the water’s edge, where a small, pebbly beach that’s nice for swimming.